Menu

 test.pdf Resulting beamer output PDF slides

-test.tex Intermediate LaTeX file
+test.tex Resulting intermediate LaTeX file

 mysetup-bmr-169-ysctn.org Org set-up file